netdata/netdata/docs/step-by-step/step-07.md

 a snapshot created by any other Netdata agent.

-Snapshot files include all the information of the dashboard, including the URL of the origin server, its unique ID, and chart data queries for the visible timeframe, to align, pan, and zoom the charts as needed.
-Snapshots are not in real-time.
+Snapshot files include all the information of the dashboard, including the URL of the origin server, its unique ID, and chart data queries for the visible timeframe.
+While snapshots are not in real-time, and thus won't update with new metrics, you can still pan, zoom, and highlight charts as you see fit.

 Snapshots can be incredibly useful for diagnosing anomalies after they've already happened.
 Let's say Netdata triggered an alarm while you were sleeping.
 In the morning, you can look up the exact moment the alarm was raised, export a